 Schmidt has also led her own PR & Marketing firm, KMSPR, where her clients included New York Times bestselling author Buzz Bissinger, former WNBA player Chamiques Holdsclaw, and writers J. Courtney Sullivan, Alissa Nutting, and Dawn Tripp among others.

 Penny Moore has always had a love of books, especially young adult and middle grade.
 While completing degrees in Linguistics and Japanese Language & Literature at the University of Georgia, she spent time studying comparative literature at top universities in Japan and South Korea.
 She then worked as a middle school TESOL teacher, which is where she solidified her passion for publishing and kids lit in particular.
 Penny joined Empire in 2016 as an agent after working at FinePrint Literary and while she’s interested in all genres, she’s specifically seeking inventive works featuring breakout voices and compelling plot lines.
-She represents Akemi Dawn Bowman, author of Starfish, and hit Instagram illustrator Beth Evans, author of I Really Didn’t Think This Through.
+She represents Akemi Dawn Bowman, author of Starfish (Simon Pulse), hit Instagram illustrator Beth Evans, author of I Really Didn’t Think This Through (William Morrow), and Nicki Pau Preto, author of Crown of Feathers (Simon Pulse).
+If you’d like to query her, please send a query letter with QUERY + YOUR BOOK’S TITLE in the subject line, and the first 10 pages of your manuscript.
 Penny@empireliterary.com Twitter: @precociouspenny

 Sandy Hodgman is Empire’s Director of Foreign Rights and has worked in publishing for almost two decades before launching her own international rights agency in 2015.
 She is dedicated to finding each author the best publishers around the world, ensuring a truly global publishing career.
 She has worked with authors including Madeleine Albright, Ree Drummond, Mireille Guiliano, Gregory Maguire, Rafael Nadal, Ruth Reichl, Jeremy Rifkin, Ilana Wiles (aka Mommy Shorts), Jen Widerstrom among many others.
 Sandy is a fixture at the London Book Fair, BookExpo America, and the Frankfurt Book Fair and travels overseas to maintain relationships and promote her titles throughout the year.
 She is a member of the Association of Authors’ Representatives (AAR).
 Sandy@hodgmanliterary.com